-Guitarist, composer, and educator George Hess has been teaching and performing professionally for 40 years throughout the United States and Southeast Asia.
+Guitarist, composer, author, and educator George Hess has been teaching and performing professionally for over 45 years throughout the United States and Southeast Asia.
 His extensive background includes playing a wide variety of music with such performers as Ryo Kawasaki, Jim Nabors, the Osmonds, David Liebman, Bob Berg, Adam Nussbaum, Randy Brecker, Frank Mantooth, Conrad Herwig, and Rufus Reid.
 He recently released The Light Ahead, an album of original works and has also led his own touring groups, performed with orchestras, and played dozens of musicals.

 George graduated from the Berklee College of Music where he studied arranging and composition with Michael Gibbs and guitar with John Damian and Bret Willmott.
 He later completed masters and doctoral studies at the University of Northern Colorado studying composition and jazz pedagogy under Gene Aitken.
 George also spent five years being mentored by jazz great Johnny Smith while teaching guitar at his music store.